galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ## Second round of assembly evaluation

 Once we have run purge_dups, we can evaluate the assembly again, and compare the results before and after purging.
-In this case, we will only evaluate the primary assembly.

 > ### {% icon hands_on %} Hands-on: assembly evaluation with QUAST
 >